zarkatech/Migrate-Distribution-Groups/README.md

 * $IncludeGroupMembers = $true / $false
 * $IncludeNestedGroups = $true / $false

 Datasets will be exported into separate CSV files and referenced throughout the mail group migration process.
-These datasets should be retained as "point-in-time" snapshots and will serve as authoritative backup for any roll-back contingencies.
+Exported CSV files should be preserved as a "point-in-time" snapshot and can be used for auditing or any roll-back contingencies.
 Setting preference variable “$IncludeGroupMembers = $false” will allow for manual analysis and/or batch filtering of the mail groups dataset before auditing the mail group members.

-Defined filter criteria must be enclosed in single quotes as literal syntax, but not all attributes support the filter parameter. https://docs.microsoft.com/en-us/powershell/exchange/exchange-server/recipient-filters/filter-properties?view=exchange-ps

-Dynamic distribution groups do not synchronize to O365 and must be manually re-provisioned using available attribute criteria in EXO.
+Defined filter criteria must be enclosed in single quotes as literal syntax, but not all attributes support the filter parameter. https://docs.microsoft.com/en-us/powershell/exchange/exchange-server/recipient-filters/filter-properties?view=exchange-ps Dynamic distribution groups do not synchronize to O365 and must be manually re-provisioned using available attribute criteria in EXO.
 In the meantime, dynamic distribution groups can remain on-premises so that they can continue to leverage OU as filter or recipient criteria.
 On-premises permission groups must be mail-enabled and synchronized to EXO to preserve mailbox or delegate permissions and can then be migrated like any other mail group.

 STEP 3: AUDIT SOURCE MAIL GROUP MEMBERS